 - 1. File a graduation application with the Registrar's Office, Moot Hall, by the specified date.
 Failure to make application before the specified date may eliminate the student from the commencement program and delay the granting of the degree. - 2.
-Students must meet all financial obligations to the college and return all college property. - 3.
-Students must complete the 33-39 credit hours of general education requirements.

-In addition to the liberal arts education coursework, all undergraduate degree candidates must meet the following college wide graduation requirements:

-- 4. Successful completion of required coursework in the declared major - 5.
-Successful completion of at least 120 credit hours, of which at least 45 must be upper division generally considered advanced and numbered 300-499.
-At least 30 credits must be taken at Buffalo State. - 6.
+Students must meet all financial obligations to the University and return all University property. - 3.
+Students must complete the 33 credit hours of general education requirements.
+In addition to the liberal arts education coursework, all undergraduate degree candidates must meet the following university wide graduation requirements: - 4.
+Successful completion of required coursework in the declared major - 5.
+Successful completion of at least 120 credit hours, of which at least 33 must be upper division generally considered advanced and numbered 300-499.
+At least 32 credits must be taken at Buffalo State, including the last 16 credits - 6.
 Final minimum overall cumulative GPA of 2.0 - 7.
 Final minimum major GPA of 2.0, Individual programs may have academic policies pertaining to graduation requirements that must be satisfied. - 8.
 Final minimum cumulative GPA for courses taken in a minor is 2.0. - 9.
 Successful clearing of all I, N, or X grades